Croatia is full of natural wonders. Here, we introduce you to some of the very best caves in Croatia. Which one looks

 Croatia is full of natural wonders.
-We’ve shared with you 16 of Croatia’s best beaches, and now it’s time we introduce you to some of the very best caves in Croatia.
-We’ve already shared Modric Cave, now here are eight more.
-If you’re interested in geology, archaeology, or simply want to gaze at the stunning beauty of Croatia’s underground, read on to discover the best locations to take the plunge (in no particular order)!
+We’ve shared 16 of Croatia’s best beaches with you, and now we introduce you to some of the best caves in Croatia.
+We’ve already shared Modric Cave; now, here are eight more.
+If you’re interested in geology or archaeology or want to gaze at the stunning beauty of Croatia’s underground, read on to discover the best locations to take the plunge (in no particular order)!

 Best Caves In Croatia #1: Modra Cave, Biševo

 The well-known Modra Špilja, also known as The Blue Grotto or The Blue Cave, can be visited in the Islet of Biševo.
 With the light rays from the sun penetrating the cave’s submerged entrance, it is brilliantly illuminated with blue light giving the waters a spectacular glow.

 Best Caves In Croatia #2: Baredine Cave, Istria